KateMcGuane/explore_unittest_student_class/README.md

-### Steps for Creating a new test and method using TDD
+### Steps for creating a new test and method using TDD

 #### test_student.py
 1. Create a new test method called test_apply_extension